-- The refusal or failure of one party to attend (Certificate A); - Parties attended and made a genuine effort to resolve the dispute (Certificate C); - Either party has not been genuine in their effort (Certificate D); - The case is deemed to be inappropriate to commence or continue (Certificate B or E).
+- Either party has not been genuine in their effort (Certificate D) - The case is deemed to be inappropriate to commence or continue (Certificate B or E).

 Certificates are not automatically issued and must be requested.
 Certificates are valid for 12 months from the date of the last attendance and may be provided to one or all parties.